tpcal/tpcal/readme.md

 You must have [Docker](https://www.docker.com/products/docker-desktop/) and Docker Compose installed on your local machine.

+### Environment Variables

+The application uses a `.env` file to manage local environment variables, such as database credentials.
+This allows you to keep your sensitive information separate from the main codebase.

+Before running the application for the first time, you need to create your local environment file:

+1.  **Copy the example file:**
+    ```shell
+    cp .env.sample .env
+    ```

+2.  **Edit the `.env` file:**
+    Open the newly created `.env` file and customize the variables as needed for your local setup.
+The default values are typically configured to work with the provided Docker environment.

+    ```ini
+    # Environment variables for local development
+    DB_HOST=db
+    DB_PORT=3306
+    DB_NAME=tpcal
+    DB_USER=user
+    DB_PASS=password
+    ```

+**Note:** The `.env` file is listed in `.gitignore` and should never be committed to the repository.
+For production, these variables must be set directly on the server.

 ### Running the Application

 To start the entire development environment, simply run the following command in your terminal: